 - Global Acceptance

-To create a digital signature, you need a signing certificate, which proves identity when you send a digitally signed macro or document, you also send your certificate and public key.
+To create a digital signature, you need a signing certificate, which proves your identity when you send a digitally signed macro or document, you also send your certificate and public key.

 Certificates are issued by a certification authority, a certificate is usually valid for a year, after which, the signer must renew or get a new, signing certificate to establish identity.